Chaste/Chaste.github.io/site/content/docs/paper-tutorials/CaDiffusion/CaDiffusion.md

-This tutorial is automatically generated from the file projects/CaDiffusion/test/TestCaDiffusionLiteratePaper.hpp at revision r27328.
+This tutorial was generated from the file projects/CaDiffusion/test/TestCaDiffusionLiteratePaper.hpp at revision r27328.
 Note that the code is given in full at the bottom of the page.